Rauhankone/peacemachine-presentation-backend/README.md

 <https://github.com/Rauhankone/peacemachine-presentation-backend/>

-This application handles all backend functionality of Peace Machine Presentation.
+This project handles backend functionality of the Peace Machine presentation, including communicating with IBM Watson and its analysis tools.

-Most notably connections to IBM Watson and analysis tools.
+Peacemachine-presentation-frontend is the frontend of the Peace Machine presentation.

 ## Setup